QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What do I done today :
 - I only copy-paste code from Dr. Angela "Day7_56. " (part_1), I got stuck for this challenge.
 Also today I'm busy with upcoming school exams period.
 HAPPY CODING GUYS!!

+Day 34/100 : 7 November 2025, Friday (≈5 mins; >1 hour❌)
+> What do I do this day :
+- I only reviewed about for and while Python loop.
+I feel guilty for procrastinated so long for programming hehehehe.
+I literally have no idea why, maybe boredom and other responsibilities stress.
+STAY CONSISTENT!!